 for Students with Learning Difference including Students with Dyslexia, which gives an outline of the Service available to students.

 Students are encouraged to make early contact with the Officer for Students with Learning Difference.

-Further Information: ESF Fund for Students with Disabilities
+Further Information: Fund for Students with Disabilities